bonitasoft/bonita-doc/md/getting-started-tutorial.md

 Now you can run the process and see the temporary forms, to check that the process definition is correct.

 1. Click **_Run_** in the coolbar.
-This opens a browser window, logs you in to Bonita BPM Portal as Helen, and displays the travel request form.
+This opens a browser window, logs you in to Bonita Portal as Helen, and displays the travel request form.
 2. Fill out the form.
 Make sure that you use the right format for each field in the temporary forms ("yyyy-mm-dd" format for dates and either "true" or "false" value for booleans).
 When you have filled out the form, click **_Start_**.
 This submits the form and starts the process instance.
 3. At the top-right of the Portal window, click the arrow beside Helen's name and choose **_Logout_**.